 If you are using your glasses randomly, for example, to read or work on the computer, decide before the shoot whether you prefer to wear them or not.
 If you choose not to wear your glasses, then take away enough time before the shoot so you do not have marks on the side of your nose.

 If you are going to wear your glasses, here are a couple of tips that lead to way better results.

 Make sure they are spotless, clean your glasses carefully before your portrait is taken, dirty lenses do not look flattering on photos.
 Particularly as dirt or fingerprints can be enhanced by the artificial light of the flashes.

 Another tip is to position your glasses properly on your nose, you do not want them to be right in front of your eyes.
-Eyes are very important if not the most important part of a portrait.
+Eyes are very important if not the most important part of a business portrait.
 Make sure your glasses did not slip down your nose, push them back as much as possible.